 LIT 2020.
 SHORT STORY: 3 Credits, 3 Hours.
-(On Demand)
+(Spring)

-This course is a study of selected short stories written by authors from various countries from the 19th century through the present.
+This course is a study of selected short stories written by authors from various countries from the 19th century through the present and includes works from the Western Canon.
 A study of short fiction will include tone, narration, form, and theme.